softwarefactory-project/sf-docs/docs/operator/nodepool_operator.rst

 It is highly recommended to use a project dedicated to Nodepool.

-The slave instances inherit the project's "default" security group for access rules.
+The worker instances inherit the project's "default" security group for access rules.
 Therefore the project's "default" security group must allow incoming SSH traffic (TCP/22) and incoming log stream port (TCP/19885) from the zuul-executor node.
 Please refer to `OpenStack's documentation